 The Rules Committee comprises the Campus Director who acts as Chair and votes only to break ties, two professional or faculty members Campus Director, and a designated Student Government Representative.
+(Tel 00 34 914482488 or 668102281 icampbell@schiller.edu)

 The University's campus disciplinary procedures are separate and apart from criminal proceedings.
 Each process may impose sanctions independently.
 A student may be subject to suspension during the pendency of the investigation and disciplinary proceedings as deemed necessary and appropriate by the University.